pombreda/lepl/doc-src/intro.rst

 final result (because they do not go through ``make_dict``).

-(One obscure exception for experts --- when using lookahead, ``~`` inverts the logic of the lookahead, indicating that the lookahead should succeed when the embedded match fails).
+(One obscure exception for experts --- when using lookahead, ``~`` inverts the logic, indicating that the lookahead should succeed when the embedded match fails).

-OK, so how can we describe repetition?
-As shown above, this uses ``[]`` which can contain three different kinds of entry, separated by commas:
+OK, so how do we describe repetition?
+As shown above, we use ``[]`` which can contain three different kinds of entry, separated by commas:

 #. **Start, stop and step values.** These are written ``[start:stop:step]``
    and indicate the number of times to repeat.
 If *start* is omitted, it is